Because only together we can

 — We Collaborate

 Rev. Joanne Browne Jennings is a native of Pembroke, Bermuda.
 As a distinguished preacher, ordained minister, and licensed marriage and family therapist, she has offered counseling, consultation, and training seminars in her Durham office for over 20 years.
-Raised in a family and community given to generosity, she is committed to collective giving as a means of creating opportunities for strategic philanthropy.
+She is committed to collective giving as a means of creating opportunities for strategic philanthropy.

 Prior to moving to Durham in 2014, Willette Carter was a special projects manager with the city of San Antonio, TX.
-During her 28 year career in the Air Force as a public affairs officer, she held positions all over the world from the Pentagon to the Philippines before retiring at the rank of colonel.
+During her 28-year career in the Air Force as a public affairs officer, she held positions world-wide, in New York City and the Pentagon, to bases in Asia and Europe, before retiring at the rank of colonel.
 She is active in the community through various social, religious and non-profit organizations.

 Dr. Harshaw-Ellis earned a BSN at UNC-Chapel Hill, an MSN at the Duke School of Nursing and later a Doctorate of Nursing Practice at the Duke School of Nursing.
-She now works as a Nurse Practitioner in the Duke Advanced Heart Failure Program and a Consulting Associate to the Duke School of Nursing.
-She has a passion for reducing health disparities and educational and economic barriers that persist in minority communities.
+She is a Nurse Practitioner in the Duke Advanced Heart Failure Program and a Consulting Associate to the Duke School of Nursing.
+She has a passion for reducing health disparities and educational and economic barriers in minority communities.

 Roberta grew up in Durham and is a program director for a local Communities In Schools affiliate where she has been employed for nearly 10 years.
 She is a tennis enthusiast.
 She plays year-round on tennis leagues and coaches youth tennis for the City of Durham and the Town of Carrboro.
 She serves on the Raleigh Tennis Association’s board of directors.

 Antoinette has been a member of 20/20 Sisters of vision since 2009.
 She has a strong commitment and love for people.
-Her care and concern is expressed in her work as a public school teacher where she's taught for over 15 years.
-In 2008 she launched DOVE Institute, a non-profit organization which serves middle school students with education enrichment through summer camps.
-Antoinette serves as an assistant minister in a local church.
+Her care and concern are expressed in her work as a public school teacher, and as an assistant minister in a local church.
+Her non-profit organization, DOVE Institute, serves middle school students with education enrichment through summer camps.

 Denise Rowson has been an educator for over 40 years, working with children and adults in traditional and non-traditional settings.
 She prides herself in the love and dedication to her faith, her community, and family, especially her grandsons Derrick 18 and Shomari 2.
-Now getting ready to retire in June 2019 she is excited about what God has in store for her to accomplish in this new season of her life.
+Following retirement in June 2019, she is excited about what God has in store for her to accomplish in this new season of her life.